We use cookies for site analytics. Accept to help us understand how the site is used. See our Privacy Policy for details.

 Full-stack behavioral rounds screen for whether you actually own features front to back or just touch both codebases.
 Build STAR answers that follow one feature from design through deploy and incident.

-Three role-targeted paths are live: Backend, SRE / DevOps, and ML Engineer.
-More are on the way - if you have a role you want covered, let us know.
+21 role-targeted paths are live, from new-grad and backend through SRE, security, data and engineering management.
+If you have a role you want covered, let us know.

 View all paths →